Rogan’s Seat is the highest fell on the moors to the north of Swaledale and is unfairly maligned as being one of the most boring hills in the country.

 As with so many other names in the Swaledale area the name Rogan’s Seat is of Norse origin and apparently means Rogan’s Upland Pasture.
 It is one of a number of ‘Seats’ in the Yorkshire Dales including Lovely Seat, Citron Seat and Simon’s Seat.
 For no other reason than the fact that the fell is still named after someone who lived over 1,000 years ago makes Rogan’s Seat rather interesting.

 The nature of the summit is perhaps one of the other reasons why Rogan’s Seat is widely held in disdain.
 It is a flat area of shallow peat hags speckled with small gritstone rocks.
 It is crossed by a shooting track with the highest point marked by a modest cairn sat atop a peat hag which could easily be overtopped by several other peat hags in the immediate vicinity.
-It is set so far back from the surrounding valleys that the views have little depth.
+The summit is set so far back from the surrounding valleys that the views have little depth.
 Instead the extensive panorama is one of sweeping moorland and distant hills including the North Pennines.
 Taking the time to identify all the hills in view is always entertaining and never boring!

 A mile to the NNE of Rogan’s Seat is the subsidary summit of Water Crag.
 Only four metres lower than Rogan’s Seat, Water Crag has enough re-ascent to qualify as a Nuttall (though not a Hewitt).
 The summit area features a shelter and a trig point, with a well built cairn, somewhat insultingly described as merely a ‘pile of stones’ standing a short distance away.
 The views from Water Crag are, on a clear day, quite simply superb and range from the Lakeland Fells in the west to the North York Moors to the east.